Recollements for graded gentle algebras from spherical band objects: Admissible dissections and graded pinched gentle algebras

 $\square$

 \begin{example} Consider the pinched gentle algebra ${\Lambda_{1}}_{(\alpha,\beta)}$ of Example~\ref{Ex. pinching at a K} (it corresponds to the left quiver with relations of the last figure).
-The corresponding pinched marked surface, depicted on the left part of the following figure, is homeomorphic to the conical singularity $C_0$.
+The corresponding marked surface with conical singularities, depicted on the left part of the following figure, is homeomorphic to the conical singularity $C_0$.
 The right part illustrates the marked surface with admissible dissection obtained by splitting the conical singularity. \end{example}

-\begin{remark} Simple admissible dissections are expected to be a special case of a more general notion of admissible dissection on pinched marked surfaces.
+\begin{remark} Simple admissible dissections are expected to be a special case of a more general notion of admissible dissection on marked surfaces with conical singularities.
 This notion should induce a bijection with generating sets of the bounded derived category of the corresponding graded pinched gentle algebra.
 For example, one could consider dissections admitting several arcs going through a conical singularity. \end{remark}

 The localization described in Theorem~\ref{Th.
-Pinched Main recollement} corresponds at the level of pinched surfaces to the contraction of the simple closed curve.
+Pinched Main recollement} corresponds at the level of surfaces with conical singularities to the contraction of the simple closed curve.
 More precisely, we have the following proposition:

-\begin{proposition} Let $\Lambda$ be a graded pinched gentle algebra with a graded Kronecker $(\alpha,\beta)$, let $\mathcal{S}$ be its associated pinched marked surface and let $\gamma$ be the simple closed curve on $\mathcal{S}$ corresponding to $(\alpha,\beta)$.
+\begin{proposition} Let $\Lambda$ be a graded pinched gentle algebra with a graded Kronecker $(\alpha,\beta)$, let $\mathcal{S}$ be its associated marked surface with conical singularities and let $\gamma$ be the simple closed curve on $\mathcal{S}$ corresponding to $(\alpha,\beta)$.
 (Note that by definition of a graded Kronecker, $\gamma$ does not go through a conical singularity).